Mariners vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 106 hits with 29 doubles, a triple, 21 home runs, 46 walks and 64 RBI.
-He's also stolen three bases.
+- Anthony Santander has collected 106 hits with 29 doubles, a triple, 21 home runs and 46 walks.
+He has driven in 64 runs with three stolen bases.

 Santander Recent Games